 IMAGE VIA VEGGIE GRILL | FACEBOOK

-Gluten sensitivity is no joke, and for a growing number of people, eating GF is more than just a trend, it’s a way of life.
+Gluten sensitivity is no joke, and for a growing number of people, eating GF is more than just a trend; it’s a way of life.
 Thankfully, tons of Chicago restaurants have wised up to the need for gluten-free dining options.
 Which means whether you’re battling celiac disease or just trying to cut back on your intake of the wheat protein, swearing off gluten no longer means saying goodbye to flavor (or eating out).
-And these gluten-free spots in Chicago are all the proof you need!
+These gluten-free spots in Chicago are all the proof you need!

 You’ve heard us sing Beatrix’s praises before, and for good reason.
 At this eatery, you can score a healthy and GF-friendly meal for breakfast, lunch, and dinner, and we’re not talking bland salads, either.
-The original Streeterville restaurant, which opened in 2015, has since expanded to River North, Fulton Market, and, more recently, DePaul University’s campus marketplace in the Loop, offering up mouth-watering gluten-alternatives in the form of Kennebec fries, grilled chicken kabobs, and prime burgers. #winning!
+The original Streeterville restaurant, which opened in 2015, has since expanded to River North, Fulton Market, and, more recently, DePaul University’s campus marketplace in the Loop, offering up mouth-watering gluten-alternatives in the form of Kennebec fries, grilled chicken kabobs, and prime burgers.

 For gluten-free eaters, Wicker Park’s August 2018 addition, Paradise Park, is well… paradise.
 Nearly half of their appetizers, which include potato skins and bean dip, boast ingredients that are sans gluten.
 The third eatery from co-owners Clay Hamilton and Josh Lachelli, the same guys behind gluten-friendly pizza joint Homeslice and Happy Camper, Paradise Park also offers up gluten-free crusts on any small order of their 30 ‘za slice options.
 What a time to be alive!

 Native Foods Café came to Chicago by way of Palm Springs, California.
-And now, they boast four area locations that all cater to your dietary restrictions—everything on the menu is vegan—and there are plenty of nut-, soy-, and gluten-free options, to boot.
+And now, they have four area locations that all cater to your dietary restrictions—everything on the menu is vegan—and there are plenty of nut-, soy-, and gluten-free options, to boot.
 Try the portabella mushroom burger and nostalgia-inducing mac and cheese, for starters.
 But be warned: if you’re especially sensitive to gluten, you may want to choose another spot on the list, this is not a gluten-free-only eatery, so there’s always the potential cross-contamination.

 The best Chicago sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.